Quick Start

 2. Select **Regenerate Key** for the key you wish to replace.

 3. Confirm the action.
-Note that regenerating a key will revoke the old one and display the new secret once.
+Note that regenerating a key will revoke the old one and display the new credentials (including the Base64 encoded string) once.

 To authenticate API requests using Basic Authentication: